-If your workload is distributed equally across various job types (CPU bound, Disk I/O bound, or Network I/O bound), your cluster has a balanced workload pattern.
+If your workloads are distributed equally across the various job types (CPU bound, Disk I/ O bound, or Network I/O bound), your cluster has a balanced workload pattern.
+This is a good default configuration for unknown or evolving workloads.